-According to standard EN61851-1 11.7, the height from the ground should be within the range of 0.5 m-1.5 m.

-2. Avoid installing the charging station where snow can block access to the charging station.
+According to standard EN61851-1 11.7, the height from the ground (H in picture below) should be within the range of 0.5 m-1.5 m.
+Avoid installing the charging station where snow can block access to the charging station.

-- 3. Avoid installation in direct sunlight and do not install the charging station on a hot surface. - Make sure that the position of the charging station is approved from an accessibility perspective.
+- GARO Entity PRO is available with Type 2 Outlet or Type 2 fixed cable.
+Fixed cable is convenient and easy to use, but can be damaged in public use.
+Evaluate what is best in the application. - Make sure that the position of the charging station is approved from an accessibility perspective.
 Comply with local requirements.

-4.12 CABLE INSTALLATION
+3.12 CABLE INSTALLATION